cathmwebster/forex-proxy/README.md

 | from      | String of currency      |
 | to   | String of currency      |

-Acceptable currencies are the following.
+TODO throws error if it's not one of the following Acceptable currencies are the following.
 The request parameter must be an exact match.
 - AUD, CAD, CHF, EUR, GBP, NZD, JPY, SGD, USD